 BIOGRAPHY

-Kyle Bellucci Johanson works in performance-architecture, situating objects, language, and media to visualize and critique power structures and instigate imaginary futures.
-From 2018-2022 he founded and directed table, a project space in Chicago dedicated to situating artist’s practices through exhibition, discursive meals, and publication.
+From 2018–2022 he hosted table, a project space in Chicago dedicated to situating artists’ practices through exhibition, discursive meals, and poly-vocal, collectively authored discourse.
 Recent exhibitions include council_st, Los Angeles; Feiertag, Kassel; Chicago Architecture Biennial; Gray Center for Arts and Inquiry, Chicago; and Centro Cultural Metropolitano, Quito, Ecuador.
-Kyle has taught at the School of the Art Institute of Chicago, University of Illinois at Chicago, the City University of New York.
-From 2023-25 he organized recruitment and admissions for the School of Art at The Cooper Union.
-Kyle is currently the Visiting Critic of Sculpture at Cornell University.
+Kyle has taught at the School of the Art Institute of Chicago, the University of Illinois at Chicago, and the City University of New York.
+From 2023–2025 he served as Assistant Director of Admissions for the School of Art at The Cooper Union.
+Kyle is currently appointed as the Visiting Critic of Sculpture at Cornell University.

 Kyle holds a BA in Art and Reconciliation Studies from Bethel University and studied peace and conflict at the University of Ulster in Derry/Londonderry, Northern Ireland.
-He completed an MFA at the California Institute of the Arts and was a founding fellow of at land’s edge, an artist-led, autonomous, free school focused on intergenerational mentorship and engaged programming in community-run spaces across east and south Los Angeles.
-Kyle was a 2022-23 participant of the Whitney Independent Study Program.
+He completed an MFA at the California Institute of the Arts and was a founding fellow of at land’s edge, an artist-led autonomous free school focused on intergenerational mentorship and engaged programming across east and south Los Angeles.
+He is a recipient of a Creative Research Grant from the Foundation for Contemporary Arts and was a 2022–23 participant of the Whitney Independent Study Program.

 Download CV